 Going through the home purchasing process can present many challenges.
-One such challenge is what to do when you find the home of your dreams, but you haven’t sold your current home yet.
-You don’t want to wait for your home to sell, but you won’t have the proper funding to buy the new home without the sale proceeds.
+One such challenge is what to do when you find the home of your dreams but haven’t sold your current home yet.
+You don’t want to wait for your home to sell, but you won’t have the proper funding to buy the new house without the sale proceeds.

 This is where a bridge loan can help.
 Bridge loans allow you to access the equity in your current home so you can make an offer on the new house without a sale contingency.